viclm/mgate/README.md

 * `request` contains options for following request
 * `result` contains the result of current request

+## Koa

+Although this is a middleware for Express, you can still use it in Koa or other frameworks.

 ## License

 Licensed under the MIT license.